 Reißkofel (2371 m)

-The Reißkofel is the highest mountain in the Gailtal Alps and is a rocky mountain with steep slopes on all sides, which requires surefootedness and a head for heights to climb.
-The Gailtalter Höhenweg 229 also leads over the summit, from where you have an excellent view.
+The Reißkofel is the highest mountain of the Gailtal Alps and is a rock mountain that steeply drops on all sides, whose ascent requires sure-footedness and a head for heights.
+The Gailtal high route 229 also leads over the summit, from which there is an excellent panoramic view.

 Equipment